aai-institute/lakefs-spec/docs/guides/integrations.md

     Please see the [Quickstart guide](../quickstart.md) if you need guidance in getting started.

+    The relevant lines for the `lakefs-spec` integration in these examples are highlighted.

 ## Pandas

 [Pandas](https://pandas.pydata.org){: target="_blank" rel="noopener"} can read and write data from remote locations, and uses `fsspec` for all URLs that are not local or HTTP(S).